Why This Space Exists

 Sound familiar?

-If you’re tired of being told to “try harder” when you’ve already been trying your hardest, and your brain seems at conflict about what needs doing or when, this is where we create systems that work with your reality instead of fighting it.
+If you’re tired of being told to “try harder” when you’ve already been trying your hardest, and your brain seems at conflict about what needs doing or when, this is where we create systems that work with your reality instead of against it.